Faster Ray Tracing through Hierarchy Cut Code: Results

 \subsubsection{Better Encoding Method}

-For reordering technology, a better encoding scheme is not equivalent to a more accurate encoding scheme.
-The analysis in Section 6.6 shows that simply increasing the sorting key length does not guarantee improved tracing performance.
-Only when the encoding is still insufficient, such as our hierarchy cut code, longer sorting keys can improve the tracing performance.
-Besides longer sorting key, finding a better cut nodes searching method or compression method can also help solve this problem.
-Combining our encoding method with traditional encoding method may be a way to solve the problem of insufficient encoding and boundary drift at the same time.
-Although this seems to increase the encoding time.
+For reordering technology, it is important to note that a better encoding scheme does not necessarily mean a more accurate encoding scheme.
+The analysis in Section 6.5 highlights that simply increasing the length of the sorting key does not guarantee improved tracing performance.
+Longer sorting keys can only enhance the tracing performance when the encoding itself is still insufficient, as demonstrated by our hierarchy cut code.
+However, it is worth exploring other avenues to address this challenge beyond longer sorting keys.

+One potential approach is to investigate better cut nodes searching methods or compression techniques.
+Another possibility is to combine our encoding method with traditional encoding techniques, which may offer a solution to address both the issue of insufficient encoding and boundary drift simultaneously.
+It is important to note that this approach may potentially increase the encoding time, but the benefits in terms of improved performance may outweigh the cost.